hyperledger/identus-docs/documentation/docs/atala-prism/infrastructure/running-agent-locally.md

 :::info

-Detailed instructions on using the `run.sh` script are available in the PRISM Playground project within the `agent/README.md` file.
+Detailed instructions on using the `run.sh` script is available in the PRISM Playground project within the `agent/README.md` file.

 :::

 ### Exposing PRISM Cloud Agent to the internet

 Interacting with other agents requires exposing your agent over the internet.
-External parties must be able to connect to your instance through a publicly available address without being blocked by security defences like firewalls.
+External parties must be able to connect to your instance through a publicly available address without being blocked by security defenses like firewalls.

 Running applications on your computer or server using docker-compose will not expose ports/services to the internet - it will only be available from the host itself and, potentially, the local area network.
 Additional configuration of your networking layer is required to allow external systems to send messages to your agent.

 This guide does not detail the configuration needed to expose the agent to the internet via the management of the networking layer.
 The networking design is an advanced topic and depends upon the computing environment in which you operate your agent.

-As an alternative, for quickly getting up and running with a local PRISM Cloud Agent, we recommend using a tunnelling solution such as [ngrok](https://ngrok.com/).
+As an alternative, for quickly getting up and running with a local PRISM Cloud Agent, we recommend using a tunneling solution such as [ngrok](https://ngrok.com/).

-ngrok is a software package you can download and install that, when executed, creates an externally accessible tunnel to your machine without the need for complex networking configuration such as firewall management or port forwarding.
+ngrok is a software package you can download and install that when executed, creates an externally accessible tunnel to your machine without the need for complex networking configuration such as firewall management or port forwarding.

 Ngrok assigns a unique domain name to each tunnel created with it, which lives for the duration that ngrok is running.
 This domain is the externally accessible ingress point for other agents to communicate with your agent with